wcvanvan/STL/README.md

 # Introduction #
-This repository contains some libraries written in C++
+This repository contains some algorithm and data structure written in C++

 including: